-NDSU is fully committed to equal opportunity in educational programs/activities and employment decisions for all individuals.
-Any discriminatory (different or unequal treatment) or harassing actions(s) (unwelcome behavior that has the intent or effect of unreasonably interfering with the individual’s academic or employment endeavors or creating a hostile, intimidating or offensive environment) taken against another based on age, color, disability, gender expression/identity, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation, or status as a U.S. veteran, or other protected class as defined by local, state, or federal law, or participation in lawful activity off NDSU’s premises during nonworking hours which is not in direct conflict with the essential business-related interests of NDSU, is prohibited.
-Any attempt to retaliate because of one’s participation in a protected act (anyone who, in good faith, alleges discrimination, harassment or sexual harassment or who provides information related to an equal opportunity grievance) is also prohibited.
-See NDSU Policy 100, Equal Opportunity and Non-Discrimination and NDSU Policy 156, Discrimination, Harassment, and Retaliation Complaint Procedures.
+NDSU is fully committed to providing a safe and non-discriminatory learning, living, and working environment for all members of its university community.
+For complete information regarding discrimination, harassment, and retaliation please see NDSU Policy 100, Equal Opportunity and Non-Discrimination and NDSU Policy 156, Discrimination, Harassment, and Retaliation Complaint Procedures.

+Students are encouraged to report incidents or information related to discrimination, harassment, and retaliation as soon as possible.
+Any NDSU employee who becomes aware of a violation of NDSU Policy 100 involving students shall report the complaint or policy violation (see Complaint Form) either to the Title IX Coordinator/Equity Office or to the Student Affairs Office.

+Title IX Coordinator/Equity Office

+Old Main 201

+Phone: 701-231-7708

+Student Affairs Office

+Memorial Union 250

+Phone: 701-231-6537

-3.40 Sexual and Gender-Based Harassment, Sexual Misconduct, and Title IX Compliance
+3.41 Sexual and Gender-Based Harassment, Sexual Misconduct, and Title IX Compliance

-NDSU strives to create a campus community free from interpersonal abuse including sexual misconduct.
+NDSU strives to create a campus community free from sexual discrimination of any kind.
 For complete information regarding sexual misconduct and Title IX compliance, please see NDSU Policy 162, Sexual and Gender-Based Harassment, Sexual Misconduct, and Title IX Policy.

 Students are encouraged to report incidents or information related to sexual misconduct as soon as possible.
-Anyone who becomes aware of a Title IX complaint or violation of this policy and has the authority to take action on the complaint or violation shall report the complaint or violation either to the Title IX Coordinator/Equity Office or Student Affairs Office.
+University employees who become aware of a Title IX complaint or violation of this policy have mandatory reporting responsibilities (see Complaint Form).
+Reports may be made to the Title IX Coordinator/Equity Office or to the Student Affairs Office.

 Title IX Coordinator/Equity Office